jenmcgrath01/SelfControlDemo/README.md

         * that script that gets pulled is activng funny.  the -s shoudl stop it from pulling the fabric-samples, but it isn't, so I just downloaded the script and modified it to do SAMPLE=false.
 I don't know if that's the right thing or not.  you don't need that fabric-samples
         * Confirm with 'docker images' command.

-   Do the npm install (will create node_modules directory):
+   Do the npm install (will create node_modules directory and install dependencies):
    * cd SelfControlDemo
    * cd sc-app
    * npm install
+   * cd sc-api
+   * npm install

    Verify that you've got what you need:
    * Scripts in SelfControlDemo/basic-network and sc-app should have execute permission (chmod +x *.sh)
    * SelfControlDemo should have 4 subdirectories (bin, sc-app, basic-network, chaincode) ** NOTE: bin comes from hyperledger and stores fabric binaries
-   * Should have a node_modules subdirectory in the sc-app directory
+   * Should have a node_modules subdirectory in the sc-app directory and sc-api
    * Should have .env file in the basic-network directory (ls -la)

    Start the Fabric Clients